mon088/Easyeffects-IRS-profiles-database/README.md

 You can test the headphone/laptop speaker switching.
 My observation is that it takes about 1-3 seconds for PulseEffects to switch between the presets.
+I recommend to add a limiter after the convolver or other effects, so it doesn't sound saturated/distorted. of course, adjust the gain of the effects, and ensure it doesn't peak beyond 0 dB.
+It is recommended to do this on a silent room, with speakers at 70% volume, so you can notice the small differences.